Density dependence of the quark condensate in isospin-asymmetric nuclear matter

 We have calculated the density dependence of the $\langle \bar uu + \bar dd \rangle$ quark condensate in isospin-asymmetric nuclear matter using an SU(2) in-medium chiral perturbation theory up to second order in the chiral counting.
 We have found that the reduction of the magnitude of the quark condensate in an isospin asymmetric nuclear matter with $\rho_n/\rho_p=1.5$ agrees with the phenomenological result obtained using experimental observations and also previous theoretical estimations.
 We have also found that the effect of the isospin-asymmetric nuclear matter is weak, but still non-zero.
 This is because contributions beyond the linear density are rather small due to smaller Fermi motion in low densities.
 Nucleon-nucleon correlations, which play a role at ${\cal O}(\rho^2)$, could contribute to the deviation of the $\langle \bar uu + \bar dd \rangle$ quark condensate in the asymmetric nuclear matter from that in the symmetric nuclear matter.

 We have also estimated the difference of the up and down quark condensates, $\langle \bar uu - \bar dd \rangle^*$, in leading order of the in-medium chiral perturbation theory by using an SU(3) chiral Lagrangian.
-The isospin asymmetric nuclear matter provides the splitting of the the up and down quark condensates.
+The isospin asymmetric nuclear matter as well as $m_u\neq m_d$ in the Lagrangian provided the splitting of the the up and down quark condensates.
 We have found, nevertheless, that the magnitude of the spitting is not so large in comparison with the in-medium reduction of the quark condensate $\langle \bar qq \rangle^*$.
-The coefficients of the splitting are given by the low energy constants of the chiral Lagrangian determined by the octet baryon masses and are one order of magnitude smaller than the coefficient of the sum of the condensates $\langle \bar uu + \bar dd \rangle^*$.

 Future works might include nucleon-nucleon interaction terms in the Lagrangian.
 This would lead to new effects beyond the linear density and a new scale for the density expansion.
 It should be certainly interesting to perform dynamical calculations in the SU(3) in-medium chiral perturbation theory beyond the linear density approximation.